cesbo/help/src/content/docs/en/astra/delivery-broadcast/hls-for-broadcasting.md

 Astra has no built-in transcoding capabilities.
 You need to transcode the stream using external tools like FFmpeg.
 Try these settings:

-- **Reduce GOP size** - Use around 30 frames for better motion quality and smaller bitrate spikes
+- **Reduce GOP size**: Use around 30 frames for better motion quality and smaller bitrate spikes
-- **Enable interlacing** - Provides smoother motion, especially for broadcasting
+- **Enable interlacing**: Provides smoother motion, especially for broadcasting
-- **Use CBR (Constant Bitrate)** - This fills bitrate gaps with null packets to achieve a constant rate
+- **Use CBR (Constant Bitrate)**: This fills bitrate gaps with null packets to achieve a constant rate